Leaves of absence

 Leaves normally should be requested before the start of the semester and no later than the beginning of the tenth week.
 Information about a refund for tuition, room, and board for leaves that occur after classes have begun for the semester can be found in the college catalog or at the business office.

-Students who have been granted a leave of absence should reapply for financial aid on the same basis as continuing students (please refer to the catalog).
+Students who have been granted a leave of absence should reapply for financial aid on the same basis as continuing students.
 If a student plans to return in fall or spring of the next academic year, the student should meet the following deadlines and submit appropriate forms in order to receive financial aid consideration:

 - Submit FAFSA to federal processor by April 1.